Efforts to help children catch up at school could fail if extra-curricular learning activities are not prioritised

 – A CIPD survey has shown that 67% of employers report better employability skills among young people who have taken part in volunteering.

-Speaking to Sky News, HRH The Earl of Wessex, said:
+Speaking to Sky News, HRH Prince Philip, Duke of Edinburgh, said:

 “For so many, their academic careers have been completely disrupted and thrown into chaos…the longer term impact is going to be immense.
 At the end of the day we’re talking about what we can give young people that’s really going to help them in the future…how they are going to be ready for the world.
 And that’s not just about academics.